 Is the COVID-19 lockdown affecting your approach to holiday and absence management?
 Watch our recent webinar on managing absence and holidays during lockdown with guest speaker, HR director and business owner Tracey Hudson:

 When a worker is leaving your organisation, it can involve a lot of admin.
-One of the most pressing tasks is calculating remaining holiday entitlement/pay.
-With our guide on how to calculate holiday for leavers, you'll learn how to make sure a worker's entitlement is fully accounted for.
+One of the most pressing tasks is calculating remaining holiday entitlement With our guide on how to calculate holiday for leavers, you'll learn how to how to work out remaining holiday entitlement and make sure a worker's entitlement is fully accounted for.

 This is our third article in a series of blog posts on calculating holiday entitlement.
 Previous posts include how to calculate holiday entitlement for full- and part-time staff and calculating holiday entitlement in hours.